Google AdWords Keyword Research – The Beginner’s Guide To Success With Your Google AdWords Campaigns.

 What is a keyword SEO?

 Your SEO keywords are the key words and phrases in your web content that make it possible for people to find your site via search engines.
 A website that is well optimized for search engines “speaks the same language” as its potential visitor base with keywords for SEO that help connect searchers to your site.
-Keywords are one of the main elements of SEO basics
+Keywords are one of the main elements of SEO basics.

 In other words, you need to know how people are looking for the products, services or information that you offer, in order to make it easy for them to find you—otherwise, they’ll land on one of the many other pages in the Google results.
 Implementing keyword SEO will help your site rank above your competitors.

 This is why developing a list of keywords is one of the first and most important steps in any search engine optimisation initiative.
 Keywords and SEO are directly connected when it comes to running a winning search marketing campaign.
-Because keywords are foundational for all your other SEO efforts, it’s well worth the time and investment to ensure your SEO keywords are highly relevant to your audience and effectively organized for action.
+Because keywords are foundational for all your other SEO efforts, it’s well worth the time and investment to ensure your SEO keywords are highly relevant to your audience and effectively organised for action.

 What is the Google keyword planner?